johnnelson-401-advanced-javascript/code-challenges/README.md

       arr[j + 1] <-- temp

+## Approach
+Using two loops, it will be a 0^N with this approach as it requires a nested loop.
+The longer the array gets the cost will increase by 0^N.

+## Solution
 * insertionSort takes an Array of Integers;
 * loop through the array
 * if index i is less than the first item, add to beginning of array